hfboyce/tableau_course/_build/html/_sources/intro.md

 4. Use appropriate plots and graphs to effectively comminicate insights from the data with a specified audience.
 5. Create a compelling narrative for your findings using story telling.
 6. Connect Tableau to different data sources.
-7. construct maps, distributions, bar amd line plots using Tableau.
+7. Construct maps, distributions, bar and line plots using Tableau.
 8. Identify the different data fields and data types used by Tableau and when to appropriately apply them to different columns.
 ## Course Instructor